apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 - Hash-Aggregate

 Drill only uses the External Sort operator to sort data.
 Drill uses the Hash-Aggregate operator to aggregate data.
 Alternatively, Drill can sort the data and then use the (lightweight) Streaming-Aggregate operator to aggregate data.
 Drill uses the Hash-Join operator to join data.
 Drill 1.15 introduces semi-join functionality inside the Hash-Join operator to improve query performance.
 Semi-joins remove the distinct processing below the Hash-Join and eliminate the overhead incurred from using a Hash Aggregate.
-Prior to Drill 1.15 (or when [semi-join functionality is disabled]({{site.baseurl}}/docs/sort-based-and-hash-based-memory-constrained-operators/#disabling-the-hash-operators)), Drill uses a Distinct Hash Aggregate to implement the functionality of a semi-join.
+Prior to Drill 1.15 (or when [semi-join functionality is disabled]({{site.baseurl}}/docs/sort-based-and-hash-based-memory-constrained-operators/#disabling-the-hash-operators)), Drill used a Distinct Hash Aggregate to implement the functionality of a semi-join.
 Alternatively, Drill can use the Nested-Loop-Join or sort the data and then use the (lightweight) Merge-Join.
 Drill typically uses Hash operators for joining and aggregation, as they perform better than the Sort operator (Hash - O(N) vs. Sort - O(N * log(N))).
 However, if you disable the Hash operators, or the data is already sorted, Drill uses the alternative methods previously described.

 The memory configuration in Drill is specified as the memory limit per-query, per-node.
 The allocated memory is equally divided among all instances of the spillable operators (per query on each node).
 The number of instances is the number of spillable operators in the query plan multiplied by the maximal degree of parallelism.
 The maximal degree of parallelism is the number of minor fragments required to perform the work for each instance of a spillable operator.
 When an instance of a spillable operator must process more data than it can hold, the operator temporarily spills some of the data to a directory on disk to complete its work.